EthanRGraham/Week4HorseRace/README_algorithm.md

-  given a horse number and the array of horses roll a 0 or 1 value, place it in coin add coin to the hore's position value in the array
+  given a horse number and the array of horses roll a 0 or 1 value, place it in coin add coin to the horse's position value in the array

 Printlane()